 Simply place SleepScore Max on your nightstand.
 The technology behind the device works by detecting the movement of your upper body while you sleep.

-The movement it detects consists of the expansion and relaxation of your chest as you breathe in and out, and overall body movements such as positional changes, arm twitches and shrugs.
 For example, if you’re moving continuously, you’re unlikely to be asleep; conversely, if you’re in deep sleep, there will be relatively little movement, and your breathing will be very regular.
 The device shows light, heavy and REM sleeping – and gives you an overall sleep score.

 Originally an Indiegogo funded gadget, this is a strip you place under your bedsheet that measures your sleeping patterns including breathing rate, heart rate and body movement.
 It is non-wearable and ultra-thin so you’ll barely notice that its there.